grittybobby/100-days-of-code/log.md

 Tuesday, May 13 2017
 I watched the fCC video for the Tribute Page.
 Decided to do a Helen Keller tribute.
 Save the link to the picture.
 Watched a Colt Steele video on Udemy.
 Setup the initial html structure on the tribute page by watching Colt.

+Day 1
+Monday 1/1/2018
+Start again.
+Never despise the day of small (repeated) beginnings.
+Reading Up & Going.
+Learned JS is dynamically typed meaning variables can change their types as it flows through a program. toString and toFixed and declaring via "var a" or "const a".
+I also sent 2 tweets.
+Lets see how long I hang in there.